noskovvkirill/mirror_feed/README.md

 — [X] Fix useSWR types error and pages rendering
 — [X] Merge Article and Article Preview component into one to later perform a correct layout animation — [X] Refactor Article &/or Article Preview components to follow Model-View paradigm.
-— [IN PROGRESS] Fix router to have a /publicationId/entryID for the correct Navigation — [IN PROGRESS] Change Nav component to display publications details when inside entryId — [X] Reading list deletes
+— [X] Fix router to have a /publicationId/entryID for the correct Navigation — [IN PROGRESS] Change Nav component to display publications details when inside entryId — [X] Reading list deletes
 — [X] Individual publication pages
-— [] Global state for selected article (to display pretty names and not the hashes :)
+— [X] Distinction between user pages and ensLabel pages — [X] Global state for selected article (to display pretty names and not the hashes :)
-— [] Start designing link embeds
+— [IN PROGRESS] Start designing link embeds
 — [] Stitched Themes (Dark Mode, Black&White, Default)
 — [] Image full screen
 — [] Event Listener for Portalled Control Buttons (remove on scroll or scroll lock(?)
 — [] Patience loader text gradient :-)
 — [] Basic local curation lists
+— [] "Delete" button in the Reading List is weird and doesn't follow the Fitts law — [] Publication pages are too similar to the main feed, wrong sense of place for the user.
+Also, at the moment it is not quite clear how to get back from the publication page to the feed (it takes a couple seconds to realize that there is a menu button)
+— [] Pinned items don't work when inside the publication pages (no filtering) — [] Where can I place a logo to give a better identity to the website?

 ### First version